WordPress/WordPress-Documentation-Style-Guide/docs/3-language-grammar/word-choice.md

 # Word choice

+[info] **Highlight:** Use common and simple technical terms that can be understood by the majority of readers. [/info]

 Choose words that enhance readability and increase simplicity in your documentation.
 For more information about writing simple, easy-to-understand documentation, see [Style, voice, and tone](https://make.wordpress.org/docs/style-guide/general-guidelines/style-voice-tone/).

 ## Spelling

 In general, use American (US) English.
 When the spelling of English words differ by locale, use the US spelling.
-If you're doubtful of a particular word, first refer the [Word list and usage dictionary](https://make.wordpress.org/docs/style-guide/word-list/); if it's not covered there, refer the [American Heritage Dictionary](https://ahdictionary.com/) and [Merriam-Webster Dictionary](https://www.merriam-webster.com/).
+If you're doubtful of a particular word, first refer the [Word list and usage dictionary](https://make.wordpress.org/docs/style-guide/word-list/); if it's not covered there, refer the [American Heritage Dictionary](https://ahdictionary.com/) and [Merriam-Webster](https://www.merriam-webster.com/).

 **Examples**